 Babe Ruth was arguably the greatest baseball player who ever lived.
 When he retired from baseball in 1935, he held the record for most home runs (714), had a batting average of .342, batted in 2,213 runs, had a slugging percentage of 690, got on base 47.4 percent of the time he batted, scored 2,174 runs, hit for 5,793 total bases, and was walked 2,062 times.
-Forget about what goes on today.
-Ruth did all this without taking anabolic steroids.
+Forget about comparisons with today’s players; Ruth did all of this without taking anabolic steroids or other performance aids.

 In September 1946, Babe Ruth’s voice became very raspy.
 He had headaches and constant severe pain in his left eye.
 Eye pain and headaches are not characteristic of cancer of the vocal cords.
 The doctors told him that he had “sinusitis” caused by infected teeth, so they pulled three teeth.
 Then he felt worse.
 His face swelled, his left eye was swollen shut and he was unable to swallow food.

 X-rays showed a mass in the back of his neck, but all biopsies failed to show cancer.
 The lymph nodes in his neck enlarged.
 He couldn’t eat, so he had to be fed through his veins.
 In November 1946 doctors operated on his neck and for the first time diagnosed cancer.

 His hoarseness and many years of smoking cigars and drinking lots of alcohol led his doctors, and the rest of the world, to think that Babe Ruth had cancer in his larynx, the “voice box”.
 He actually had naso-pharyngeal carcinoma that starts in the back of the nose and mouth.
 His hoarseness and inability to swallow were caused by the cancer spreading from his nose and throat to his neck to press on nerves that controlled the muscles that helped him talk and swallow.